 If you missed the first 10 common terms used to label possible complications of labor, read about them HERE.

 12 More Common Complications of LaborReverse Dilation: This does not actually exist.
 Your cervix will not close during labor, it will only open.
 There are a few reasons that you may hear this term:

 - Being checked by two different people with different finger sizes.

 - The bag of waters was bulging against the cervix, but then breaks.

 - The baby changes position.

-Some doctors may refer to an intense labor as extremely painful and recommend medical interventions to help the mother relax.
+Extremely Painful Labor: Some doctors may refer to an intense labor as extremely painful and recommend medical interventions to help the mother relax.
 Before allowing medical interventions to take place, try laboring in different positions and other relaxation techniques.
 If there is a true reason for the pain (other than a normal labor), medical help could be needed.
-CPD (Cephalopelvic Disproportion):

-).
+Meconium Staining: Meconium is the first bowel movement from the baby.
+It is not uncommon for it to happen while in utero or during labor (Learn more about meconium staining HERE).
 Meconium staining is when the water breaks and meconium is visible.
 Some doctors still believe this is a sign of fetal distress, as it can be inhaled by the baby and cause severe complications.
 Again, it is common and not reason for medical intervention unless true sign of fetal distress is displayed.
-Multiple Births:

-The placenta cannot be birthed before the baby.
+Placenta Previa: The placenta cannot be birthed before the baby.
 Previa is when the placenta is either partially or fully blocking the cervix.
 This is normally caught and then monitored by ultrasound.
 But a C-section is needed if the placenta does not shift.
-Fetal Distress:

 Occasionally, true complications do arise.
 Most of the time, these situations have a healthy outcome with small interventions.
 Thankfully, we live in a time where medical support can be life-altering.
 This being said, education is the best form of help in any labor.
 Knowing your options and possible outcomes will help you feel confident and calm.